-Considerations were put into total square inches of grilling space/capacity, how hot each grill got and how well it maintained that heat.
-We also evaluated the ease of assembly and overall sturdiness of each grill along with the quality of the frame and grill grates, once they were assembled.
-Finally, the ultimate test: We cooked a variety of , , and vegetables on each to see how the portable grills performed in their most critical of duties.
+To cover all my barbecue bases, I tested some of the most popular portable gas grills, charcoal grills and hibachis, electric grills,and even solar ovens to find the best in class and help you choose a small grill that will suit your barbecue plans this spring and summer.
+I've considered the total square inches of grilling space and capacity, how hot each grill gets and how well it maintains that heat.
+I also evaluated the ease of assembly and overall sturdiness of each grill along with the quality of the frame and grill grates, once they're assembled.
+Finally, the ultimate test: I cooked a variety of , , and vegetables on each to see how the portable grills performed in their most critical of duties.

 With 189 square inches of cooking surface, this grill was not the biggest on the list, but it's plenty big enough to cook burgers, chicken, fish, and veggies for a group of six hungry people.
-It's also very nice looking with flare-out trays to hold your plates and grilling tools and has an ergonomic design.
+It's also nice-looking with flare-out trays to hold your plates and grilling tools, plus an ergonomic design.
 It comes in a bunch of fun colors, or jet black if you prefer.
 Despite its sturdy build, the Q-1200 is still light and limber enough for a camping grill to take on a camping trip or for one person to carry with relative ease.
 This grill, like all on the list, can use any small propane tank sold at most camping or hardware stores.

 The Cuisinart gas grill is definitely lighter and a bit more portable than the Weber.
 It also feels slightly less sturdy while grilling, but is not flimsy by any means.
 It was equally easy to assemble.
 At just over $100, it is the best portable grill on a budget -- especially if you don't plan to use it more than a handful of times per summer.
 The Cuisinart portable grill also runs on any small propane tank you can find at camping or hardware stores.

 Some folks mentioned having trouble with assembly and misaligned parts in verified purchase reviews.
-We did not experience this, and the model came together fairly quickly, in less than 30 minutes.
+I did not experience this, and the model came together in less than 30 minutes.
 It was not the easiest of them all to assemble but not so complicated as to dissuade you from buying it and, once assembled, felt compact and sturdy to the touch.

 If you're looking for something simple and reliable to achieve a grill-like experience but while still using your stovetop as a heat source, I would recommend this cast iron griddle from Lodge.
 This griddle works wonders when you have steaks and burgers to grill but no outdoor space to fire up a traditional grill.
 Cast iron gets scorching hot and retains heat exceedingly well, so you'll be able to mimic the grill marks and sear of an open-flame situation.
 Plus, it's a steal at under $50.